 However, sometimes it’s worth having a passenger who holds your Schweenie in their lap, to make sure that he or she doesn’t get too overexcited and bounce around the vehicle, distracting the driver.

-On long car journeys, make sure you take frequent breaks for your Schweenie to stretch their legs – and also to make sure your pet is able to take those all-important toilet breaks.
+On long car journeys, make sure you take frequent breaks for your Schweenie to stretch their legs – and also to make sure your pet can take those all-important toilet breaks.

 Final Thoughts on the Schweenie